Magnificent castles and gardens in Holland’s green center

 OUR TIP

-Today you can visit the Arcen Castle Gardens in the picturesque village of Arcen, right on the German-Dutch border near Venlo, on your own.
-They are one of the most diverse flower and plant parks in Europe.
-There are many themed gardens to discover around the 17th century castle: the baroque rosarium, the water and sculpture garden with its temporary exhibitions, the lavender field in the Mediterranean garden or the Asian water garden.
-You will then start your journey home.
+Today, you have the additional opportunity of independently visiting the castle gardens of Arcen in the beautiful village of Arcen, right on the German-Dutch border near Venlo.
+The gardens comprise one of the most diverse flower and plant parks in Europe.
+The many themed gardens around the 17th century castle include the baroque rosarium, the water and sculpture garden with its temporary exhibitions, the lavender field in the Mediterranean garden or the Asian water garden.
+After the visit, you can begin on your journey home.